abhayarawal/Todo-App/README.md

 Todo App
 ========

-Todo app is a todo manager inspired by [localtodos.com](http://localtodos.com).
+Todo app is a todo management application.

 ### Note ###